Xcar17/Xcar17.github.io/project4.md

 ## How to compile / run the program

 The Website is currently running on an Apache server.
-Access to the website is limited to a local connectiong.
+Access to the website is limited to a local connection.
 To request access to the website, please contact me to request a meeting.

 ## UI Design